JuliaGraphics/Luxor.jl/docs/src/basics.md

 While drawing, you can copy the data in the form of a matrix, using the `image_as_matrix()` function.

-`image_as_matrix()` returns a array of ARGB{32} values that  encode the Red, Green, and Blue, and Alpha values of each pixel.
+`image_as_matrix()` returns a array of ARGB32 values that encode the Red, Green, Blue, and Alpha values of each pixel.

 The following example draws a red box, then copies the drawing into a matrix called `mat1`.
 Then it draws a blue circle, and copies the updated drawing into `mat2`.
 Then, the second drawing reads the values in from the two matrices and draws some square tiles depending on the corresponding values in the two matrices ... a very primitive Boolean operation.

 ```@example
-using Luxor, Colors # hide
+using Luxor, Colors

 Drawing(40, 40, :png)
 origin()